 Parameter Description Unit Select the Switch unit that will be used for this configuration here.
 From Port - To Port Select the range of ports that will be used for this configuration here.
 Queue ID Select the queue ID that will be configured here.
 Options to choose from are 0 to 7.
 Rate Limit Select and enter the queue rate limit settings here.
-When the Min Bandwidth option is selected, enter the minimum bandwidth rate limit value in the space provided.
-This value must be between 8 and 10000000 kbps.
-Also enter the maximum bandwidth (Max Bandwidth) rate limit in the space provided.
-This value must be between 8 and 10000000 kbps.
+Options to choose from are:

-Parameter Description When the minimal bandwidth is configured, the packet transmitted from the queue can be guaranteed.
+Parameter Description Min Bandwidth - Select and enter the minimum rate limit bandwidth value here.
+The range is from 64 to 25000000 Kbps.
+Max Bandwidth - Enter the maximum rate limit bandwidth value here.
+The range is from 64 to 25000000 Kbps. • Min Percent - Select and enter the minimum rate limit percentage here.
+The range is from 1 to 100 percent (%).
+Max Percent - Enter the maximum rate limit percentage here.
+The range is from 1 to 100 percent (%).
+None - Select this option to remove the rate limit on the specified port(s).
+By default, this option is used for through all the queues on all the ports.
+When the minimal bandwidth is configured, the packet transmitted from the queue can be guaranteed.
 When the maximum bandwidth is configured, packets transmitted from the queue cannot exceed the maximum bandwidth even if the bandwidth is available.
 When configuring the minimal bandwidth, the aggregate of the configured minimum bandwidth must be less than 75 percent of the interface bandwidth to make sure the configured minimal bandwidth can be guaranteed.
 It is not necessary to set the minimum guaranteed bandwidth for the highest strict priority queue.
 This is because the traffic in this queue will be serviced first if the minimal bandwidth of all queues is satisfied.
 The configuration of this command can only be attached to a physical port but not a port-channel.
 That is the minimum guaranteed bandwidth of one CoS cannot be used across physical ports.
-When the Min Percent option is selected, enter the minimum bandwidth percentage value in the space provided.
-This value must be between 1 and 100 percent (%).
-Also enter the maximum percentage value (Max Percent) in the space provided.
-This value must be between 1 and 100 percent (%).